s23hck/phpvuln/README.md

 # phpvuln

-phpvuln is an open source penetration testing tool that automates the process of finding potential vulnerabilities in PHP code.
+phpvuln is an open source penetration testing tool that can automate the process of finding potential common PHP vulnerabilities in PHP code i.e. command injection, local/remote file inclusion, SQL injection etc.

 ## Screenshot